 The Grant Avenue Follies, a dance troupe of seniors from San Francisco’s Chinatown, kicked off the Lunar New Year with a rap song and music video.

-The American Association of Retired Persons (AARP), a nonprofit interest group for those over the age of 50, released the music video they funded titled “That Lunar Cheer,” featuring the Grant Avenue Follies and Los Angeles-based rapper Jason Chu, on Saturday.
+The AARP, a nonprofit interest group for those over the age of 50, released the music video they funded titled “That Lunar Cheer,” featuring the Grant Avenue Follies and Los Angeles-based rapper Jason Chu, on Saturday.

 The video features four members of the Follies, aged between 61 and 87, as they rap about the celebration’s traditions, including playing mahjong, eating dim sum, giving away red envelopes and wearing red clothing and gold jewelry.